Understanding the Maori Concept of Tapu and Its Impact on Warfare Conduct

 Defining Tapu: The Sacred Force Underpinning Maori Life

-Tapu is one of the most profound and pervasive concepts in Maori cosmology.
+Tapu is one of the most profound concepts in Maori cosmology.
 It is the thread that weaves together the spiritual and physical worlds.
 To understand its impact on warfare, one must first understand its fundamental nature and its relationship to other key spiritual forces.

 Origins and Nature of Tapu